EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

   If you are operating on a cluster, instead of a local machine, you will need to specify the scheduler type.
 Currently we support **SLURM, PBS and LSF**.
 Add the following switch to the configure command above::

-    --scheduler <One of SLURM, PBS or LSF>
+    --scheduler <One of local, SLURM, PBS or LSF>

   Adding this switch will also create a default cluster configuration file, *daijin_hpc.yaml*, specifying the number of resources per job and the submission queue.
 This is an example of how it appears on our system:
 .. literalinclude:: ../Usage/hpc.yaml